SJoshua/Shadow-RPG-Zero/README.md

 * LÖVE 0.10.2

 ## About
-It's a individual project, and there might be a demo in near future.
+It's an individual project, and there might be a demo in near future.